Skip to main content

 You can see all qualified texts are listed in real time while entering data in the search box.

-Then all cells contain “Market” are filtered as the below screenshot shown.
+Then all cells containing “Market” are filtered as the below screenshot shown.

 4. Copy visible data only (ignore hidden or filtered data)

-You can use short cut keys to only select the visible cells, and then manually copy and paste them to a needed place.
+You can use short cut keys to only select the visible cells, and then manually copy and paste them to the desired location.

 1. Select the range you want to copy the visible cells only.
 Both visible and hidden cells are selected in this step.